JUDSYS/v1Spec/spec.md

     encode("ascii", "ignore"))
 # b'Joao Pereira da Silva e Muller'
 ```

+# Country specific rules

+## Brazil

+Remember that, as Portuguese speaking nation, the language specific rules for Portuguese MUST be used when handling Brazilian certificates.

 All certificates issued for natural persons MUST have the following attributes: